 Neoadjuvant therapy aims to improve these outcomes by destroying occult disease and selecting patients with favourable disease biology for surgery.
 The EORTC 40983 trial randomized patients to perioperative treatment with FOLFOX or surgery alone.
 The trial met its primary endpoint of improved 3-year PFS (33.2% vs. 42.4%, p=0.03)2, but updated results after a median follow-up of 8.5 years demonstrated no improvement in PFS (HR 0.81, 95% CI 0.64–1.02, p=0.068) or OS (HR 0.87, 95% CI 0.66–1.14; p=0.3)3 4 5 6.
 The 2014 New EPOC study aimed to evaluate the possible benefit of the addition of monoclonal antibody therapy to epidermal growth factor receptor (EGFR) in KRAS wild-type disease by adding Cetuximab to FOLFOX in the neoadjuvant setting.
 However, the authors reported a significantly shorter PFS for combination therapy (14.1 vs. 20.5 months)7, with a marked disadvantage in terms of OS.8 The role of adjuvant therapy is also unclear.
 The evidence supporting this approach is marginal, with three trials failing to show overall benefit9,10,11.
 There is therefore a real lack of clarity around which patients will benefit from perioperative chemotherapy.

 Tumour DNA is released into the blood after tumour cell apoptosis or necrosis, and genetic and epigenetic changes from these tumours can be detected in the bloodstream.
 Gene mutations that have been identified within the primary tumour (following biopsy or resection) can be used to make a personalised assay for each patient which can be used for ongoing ctDNA measurement.
 Alternatively, a panel of candidate genes can be used without knowledge of the mutational status of the primary tumour.
 The presence of a particular gene alteration can then be used to identify those who are “positive” or “negative”.
-The mutant allele frequency (MAF) can be used to monitor response and could potentially give indirect information about tumour burden and pace of progression or response.
-Circulating tumour DNA therefore offers a potential biomarker of disease aggressiveness, presence of minimal residual disease or response to treatment.
+The mutant allele frequency (MAF) can be used as a quantitative measure of disease response and could potentially give indirect information about tumour burden and pace of progression or response.
+Circulating tumour DNA therefore offers a potential biomarker of disease aggressiveness, presence of minimal residual disease or efficacy of treatment.

 This study aimed to systematically review ctDNA in stage IV colorectal cancer to assess its potential role as a prospective biomarker to guide management decisions.